DevExpress/devextreme-documentation/concepts/90 Integration Guides/10 Bootstrap Your App with DevExtreme and Gatsby.md

 ## Step 4.
 Add DevExtreme to the application

 We're ready to add a DevExtreme Data Grid to our application.
-First, add DevExtreme to your project dependenies (`.package.json`):
+First, add DevExtreme to your project dependencies (`.package.json`):

 <!--JSON-->
   "dependencies": {